Average Price: $299 – $359

 Pros: rechargeable collar with two batteries, boundary challenge alert, consistent boundaries

-Cons: poor battery life, max 2 dogs, questionable collar quality
+Cons: poor battery life, max two dogs, questionable collar quality

-Best Uses: larger properties without significant obstacles and a max of 2 dogs
+Best Uses: larger properties without significant obstacles and a max of two dogs

 Average Sized, Non-Waterproof Collar